-I know what it’s like to lose hope, to believe that things will never improve, and to wonder whether you will ever escape from the jaws of the so-called “Black Dog”.
+I know what it’s like to lose hope, to believe that things will never improve, and to wonder “can depression be cured at all?”

 But I also know what it’s like to conquer it…

-I know what it feels like to achieve true and lasting happiness, to overcome the darkness, and create a life that is worth living.
+I know what it feels like to achieve true and lasting happiness by beating depression and creating a life that is worth living.

 And if you or someone that you love is currently suffering from depression, I want you to know that you’re not alone and it can get better.
-You can create an exceptional life.
+There are natural cures for depression you can use to create an exceptional life.
 And you do have a reason to keep on living.

 I’m not offering you any quick fixes or instant miracle cures.

 Nothing that I’m about to share with you is easy or instantaneous.

 Yes, you can beat depression fast.
 Yes, there are natural ways to fight depression.

 But it’s going to require hard work, perseverance, and a willingness to challenge traditional wisdom and the “Better living through chemistry” ideology that pervades our western medical world.